vishwanathamkrishna/JavaScript/README.md

     - **RGB(255, 0, 255)** results in magenta
     - So, If R and B components are near to 255, the resultant color will be near to magenta.
     - **RGB(0, 255, 255)** results in cyan
     - So, If G and B components are near to 255, the resultant color will be near to cyan.

+## Technologies
+   - HTML5
+   - CSS3
+   - JavaScript

-## Chapter1
+## Game

-## Chapter2
+## Source